percona/everest-doc/docs/install/uninstallEverest.md

 #### Remove CRD for PostreSQL operator

-If you are using the PostreSQL operator for **Crunchy Data**, do not remove the `postgresclusters.postgres-operator.crunchydata.com` CRD.
+If you are using the PostreSQL operator from **Crunchy Data**, do not remove the `postgresclusters.postgres-operator.crunchydata.com` CRD.

 In this case, run the following command: